cbcommunity/cb-connect/connect-2019/exercises/cb-psc-lr-automation/README.md

 # PSC Live Response Automation Example

-This example was presented during CB Connect 2019 at the PSC API
+This example was presented during CB Connect 2019 at the "Exploring the Predictive Security Cloud APIs" session on June 4.

 This script demonstrates how you can automate the Live Response capability in the Carbon Black Predictive Security Cloud to